Return to Tulane Website

 Harry Howard

-Dr. Howard spent his senior year of college in Sevile, Spain, studying languages and anthropology, and stayed on for two more years teaching English.
-He returned to UNC-Chapel Hill to pursue a Master's in linguistics and then transfered to Cornell to complete a doctorate in Spanish syntax under the guidance of Margarita Suñer in 19??.
+Prof. Howard spent his senior year of college in Seville, Spain, studying Spanish, German and Arabic and the culture of Andalucia, and stayed on for two more years teaching English.
+He returned to UNC-Chapel Hill to pursue a Master's in linguistics and then transfered to Cornell to complete a doctorate in Spanish syntax under the guidance of Margarita Suñer in 1993.
 He then taught for three years in the Spanish department at Rutgers before moving to New Orleans to teach in the Dept. of Spanish and Portuguese at Tulane University, where he earned tenure.

-His dissertation research was on the syntax and semantics of focus movement in English and Spanish, in the Barriers and Relativized-Minimality frameworks.
+His dissertation research was on the syntax and semantics of focus movement in English and Spanish, in the Barriers and Relativized Minimality frameworks.
 Since then, he has become more interested in the neurological principles that underlay grammatical phenomena.
-He attended the Oxford Summer School in Connectionist Modeling in 1996, and has given several papers on neural network approaches to semantics (quantification and coordination) and morphology (Spanish diminutives).
-He has a book entitled Connectionist Semantics: Neural Networks for Coordination, Quantification and Collective Predicates under revision for publication in John Benjamin's Human Cognitive Processing series, as well as a handbook on connectionist linguistics under contract for Elsevier Scientific.
+He attended the Oxford Summer School in Connectionist Modeling in 1996, and has given several papers on neural network approaches to semantics (quantification and coordination) and morphology (Spanish diminutives), a resarch program that culminated in his monograph Connectionist Semantics: Neural Networks for Coordination, Quantification and Collective Predicates, published by Elsevier Scientific.

 At Tulane, he is instrumental in bringing informational technology into the classroom for the teaching of linguistics and foreign languages.
-Much of his class material is on the World Wide Web and is routinely consulted from around the world by those interested in Spanish linguistics.
+He routinely pod-casts his lectures and posts his Powerpoint presentations for all to peruse -- see the course homepages in the left-hand column for pointers.

 I participate in